 This area covers the operations side of retail.
 This includes a wide range of facility and property maintenance operations such as HVAC and refrigeration systems, recycling and waste management, receiving, kitchens, restrooms, wastewater, and outside grounds (parking lots and landscaping).
-It also includes emergency procedures for preventing and responding to releases of potentially hazardous materials and store-wide regulatory issues such as bag bans.
+It also includes emergency procedures for preventing and responding to releases of potentially hazardous materials and store-wide regulatory issues such as consumer bag bans and requirements.

 Retailers must meet numerous environmental requirements and face potentially large liabilities and brand risks for poor environmental management.
-An Environmental Management System (EMS) or elements of an EMS can help retailers meet their compliance obligations, make their environmental programs more effective, and possibly save money.
-EMS is a widely accepted systematic approach to improving an organization's environmental compliance and reducing environmental impacts.
-In addition, an Environmental Management Information System (which is an IT system for managing and tracking environmental requirements) can be a critical tool for managing requirements at hundreds or thousands of facilities across multiple states and hundreds of local jurisdictions.
-For more information visit the RCC Retail EMS Guidance page.
+A comprehensive management program can help retailers meet their compliance obligations, make their environmental programs more effective, and possibly save money.
+The RCC Compliance Leadership Model (CLM) lays out the framework for a comprehensive program.
+A related approach is an Environmental Management System (EMS), which is a widely accepted systematic approach to improving an organization's environmental compliance and reducing environmental impacts.
+In addition, an Environmental Management Information System (an IT system for managing and tracking environmental requirements) can be a critical tool for managing requirements at hundreds or thousands of facilities across multiple states and hundreds of local jurisdictions.

 Maintenance activities at a retail site consist of managing the physical facility, such as mechanical rooms, the store interior, refrigeration units, and more.
 Environmental and compliance issues associated with maintenance include pest management, waste from maintenance and construction activities, lighting and re-lamping, HVAC and refrigeration system maintenance, and storage of hazardous materials.